-The call center is a specialized department within the company or an outsourced one, which handles inbound and outbound calls with customer service or sales purposes.
-Call centers receive thousands of calls per day and often handle multiple calls simultaneously.
-As technology developed, interactive voice response (IVR) was introduced as an innovative feature of call centers.
-It is a system that interacts with a caller and redirects them to a specialized call center agent.
-It accepts a voice input and touch-tone keypad selection, analyses it, and provides the appropriate response in voice, callback, email, or other form.
-IVR is great for call centers as it increases agent effectiveness and customer satisfaction rates.
+With technology development, interactive voice response (IVR) was implemented as an advanced function of call centers.
+IVR is a system that operates with callers and redirects them to a particular call center agent.
+It can accept voice input and touch-tone keypad selection, analyze it, and provide the corresponding answer in voice, callback, email, or another form.
+This system is a perfect option for call centers as it enhances the rate of agent productivity and client content.

 What Can a Call Center Do?

-- Customer service and technical support.
-Customers usually have many questions and complaints, and call centers serve as an effective way of solving problems and keeping your clients happy.
-Call center team can also dial existing customers in a form of follow-ups and check if a delivery process was satisfying and on time.
+- Customer Service and Technical Support.
+As a rule, customers have many questions and claims, and call centers operate as an efficient way of resolving their issues and calming them down.
+The call center team can also make calls to the present customers in the form of follow-ups in order to check whether a delivery process was satisfactory and on time.